kitschpatrol/yanki/readme.md

 But when you do want to delete something, it's as simple as deleting the local Markdown note from the file system and running `yanki sync` to remove it from the Anki database.
 Protections are in place to prevent deleting Anki notes that weren't initially created by Yanki.

 If you use [AnkiWeb](https://ankiweb.net/) to sync your notes to the cloud, Yanki will also trigger this next step in the sync, automating the flow from Markdown → Anki → AnkiWeb in one shot.

+### Existing notes are untouched

+Yanki tags the notes it's in charge of with a hidden field, so it will never touch your existing Anki notes. (_But please exercise caution until the 1.0 release..._)

 ### Fancy markdown